Cut the Clutter: A Simple Organization Plan for a Clean and Tidy Home

 Standing amid the stacks and piles, it can be hard to find a good spot to dive in and begin.
 Too often, de-clutter efforts fizzle along with the light of day.

 This time, resolve to succeed!
-Get your organized journey off to a good start; these beginning declutter points will help free a strangled household from the clutter monster:
+To get your organized journey off to a good start, try these clutter-cutting start points.
+They will help free a strangled household from the clutter monster.

 At the outset, adjust your vision downward from the big (cluttered) picture, to zero in on one small, solvable clutter problem.
 Clear one counter, de-clutter one shelf, or bring order to a single drawer--and do choose an item that nags at you daily.